-Milan Mrksich, PhD Director, Center for Synthetic Biology
+Milan Mrksich, PhD Director, Center for Synthetic Biology come up with a way to make branched molecules with multiple arms: essentially more weapons to attack target antigens.
 "Would you rather have an antibody with just a couple arms or many arms to go after cancer cells?" poses Mrksich, who is also associate director for research technology and infrastructure at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 "Not only do these MegaMolecules have the potential to speed up the immunotherapeutic response, but they may also be able to form more specific and tighter binding with their partner antigen for more effective treatment."
 Testing in animal models has yielded strong results, showing that the MegaMolecules are active and working as intended.
 Souped-up antibodies are just one of many technologies imagined and brought to life by synthetic biology innovations.
 With the establishment of the new center, the possibilities for developing novel therapies and transforming care are endless.
 Mrksich's leadership within both the Center for Synthetic Biology and the Lurie Cancer Center, in particular, will allow for close collaboration and, ultimately, acceleration of groundbreaking cancer therapies.
 "The aims of the new center will have a tremendous impact on how we develop innovative therapies for our cancer patients," says Leonidas Platanias, MD, PhD, director of the Lurie Cancer Center.
 "The novel biological systems and data the synthetic biologists generate will make a big difference in building the foundation of our cancer research and treatment.
 The Center for Synthetic Biology is a very good match for our efforts."
-M